denten-books/plain-text/main.md

 threatening life from within.)
 Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
-Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i-anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
+Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i- anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
 The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
 My aim here and throughout is to understand what is meant by its invocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.

-### 1.1.2 Motion Blur
+### 1.2 Motion Blur

 Televisions sold at the turn of 2010 started shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI).
 The technology causes some